EmirVatric/youtube_microverse/README.md

-Microverse Youtube Clone Challenge - Embedding Images and Video Team members: Eva Aleksandra Veskova Jackson & Emir Vatric
+**Microverse Youtube Clone Challenge - Embedding Images and Video**

+This project involved creating a clone of a YouTube page, including a searchbar, embedded video, a recommended video section in a sidebar, uploader information section, and a commention section.

+Used:
+- HTML
+- CSS

+**Authors**
+- Eva Aleksandra Veskova Jackson
+- Emir Vatric